Interested in joinig us as a

-Thanks so much for being a part of the team!
+Thanks so being interested to join us as part of the team!
 This page is provide and align on various guidelines as we practice together, with key focus on the below themes:

 1. We want to keep our private practice space healthy, friendly and operates as a family / team.